 Why recycle electronic waste?

 Computer equipment and cellphones contain toxic heavy metals such as cadmium, lead and mercury.
 If put in a landfill, the metals can cause toxic leachate which could contaminate water and soil.
 The plastic casing and wiring of computer equipment can also contain hazardous materials such as brominated flame retardants.
 Nickel cadmium rechargeable batteries (such as those used in cellphones) contains toxic cadmium.

 Computer equipment and cellphones also contain valuable metals, such as copper, platinum and gold.
 Steel, aluminum, glass and some plastics can also be recycled.
 Between 70 and 90 per cent of the material in scrap computer equipment (by weight) is potentially recyclable or reusable.

 Where does it go?

 Wanaka Wastebusters is completely committed to product stewardship for e-waste.
-We want to see the computer industry take responsibility for the waste they create, and for the cost of safe and responsible recycling to be recognised as a cost of production.
+We want to see the computer and TV industry take responsibility for the waste they create, and for the cost of safe and responsible recycling to be recognised as a cost of production.
 Until that happens, we will continue to do everything we can to keep electronic waste out of the landfill.